What’s ICON all about and how does it work?

 This guide explains where and how to buy ICX, and breaks down how ICON works so you know exactly what you’re getting into.

 How does ICON work and what’s it all about?

-ICON is mostly about unifying separate blockchains of all kinds within a decentralized governance structure, powered by ICON’s own unique blockchain system called loopchain.
+ICON is mostly about unifying separate blockchains of all kinds within a decentralised governance structure, powered by ICON’s own unique blockchain system called loopchain.